Brandy Norwood: Influences

-Since the start of her career, Brandy has named Whitney Houston as her most prominent music and entertainment influence.
-Early in her career, she would often describe Houston as her “idol”, crediting her voice, music, and performances as critical to her, both personally and professionally.
-In a 2014 interview, Brandy stated that, “as a professional musician, I would say that Whitney Houston is the greatest voice of all time.”
-She elaborates, saying “She was always the idea for me.
-I wanted to be like her, sing like her, and do everything she was doing.”
-Beginning in the late 1990s, Houston would evolve as a personal friend and mentor to Brandy, with Houston nicknaming herself as Norwood's “godmother”.
+Since the start of her career, Norwood has named Whitney Houston as her most prominent music and entertainment influence.
+Early in her career, she would often describe Houston as her "idol", crediting her voice, music, and performances as critical to her, both personally and professionally.
+In a 2014 interview, Brandy stated that, "as a professional musician, I would say that Whitney Houston is the greatest voice of all time."
+She elaborates, saying "She was always the idea for me.
+I wanted to be like her, sing like her, and do everything she was doing."
+Beginning in the late 1990s, Houston would evolve as a personal friend and mentor to Brandy, with Houston nicknaming herself as Norwood's "godmother".

-Brandy also names her father, vocal coach Willie Norwood, as instrumental to her discovery and development as a musician.
-She exclaims that her dad “taught me everything that I know [about singing]”.
-About her dad, Brandy states: “I grew up singing in church with my dad, where he was the musical director and we sang gospel songs in a cappella almost exclusively.
+Norwood also names her father, vocal coach Willie Norwood, as instrumental to her discovery and development as a musician.
+She exclaims that her dad "taught me everything that I know [about singing]".
+About her dad, Norwood states: "I grew up singing in church with my dad, where he was the musical director and we sang gospel songs in a cappella almost exclusively.
 He bought me my first 4-track tape recorder.
-At first, I didn't like my own voice, but he encouraged me to embrace the unique qualities of my voice.”
+At first, I didn't like my own voice, but he encouraged me to embrace the unique qualities of my voice."

-While developing her own style and vocal sound, Brandy would credit gospel-jazz singer Kim Burrell, new age artist Enya, and English singer-songwriter Sade as major influences.
+While developing her own style and vocal sound, Norwood would credit gospel-jazz singer Kim Burrell, new age artist Enya, and English singer-songwriter Sade as major influences.
 In speaking about them, she said, "... it was listening to those women, along with my own creative voice, that helped me to find my niche, my own sound."

-Brandy has also noted several other musical inspirations, including Michael Jackson, Mariah Carey, Boyz II Men, the Clark Sisters, Stevie Wonder, Aretha Franklin, Coldplay, Janet Jackson, Timbaland, and her brother Ray J.
+Norwood has also noted several other musical inspirations, including Michael Jackson, Mariah Carey, Boyz II Men, the Clark Sisters, Stevie Wonder, Aretha Franklin, Coldplay, Janet Jackson, Timbaland, and her brother Ray J.

-Over the course of her acting career, Brandy has noted Lucille Ball, Jenifer Lewis, Gabrielle Union, Niecy Nash, and Kim Fields as being integral to her development as an actress, and the discovery of her strength in comedic roles.
+Over the course of her acting career, Norwood has noted Lucille Ball, Jenifer Lewis, Gabrielle Union, Niecy Nash, and Kim Fields as being integral to her development as an actress, and the discovery of her strength in comedic roles.

-Legacy and impact
+Legacy

-Since her 1994 debut album, Brandy has sold more than 40 million records worldwide with over 8.62 million albums sold in the United States alone.
-According to the RIAA Brandy has 10.5 million certified units.
+The RIAA has certified Brandy as selling 10.5 million albums.
+By 2009, her album sales had reached 8.6 million.
 In 2008, Billboard ranked her song "The Boy Is Mine" third on a special The 40 Biggest Duets of All Time listing.
 In 1999, Billboard ranked Norwood among the top 20 of the Top Pop Artists of the 1990s.
 In 2010, Billboard included Norwood in their Top 50 R&B and Hip Hop Artists list of the past 25 years.
 Norwood was one of the youngest artists nominated for the Grammy Award for Best New Artist.
 Her second album Never Say Never appeared in the "Top 100 Certified Albums" list by the RIAA.